Can You Trust Your Own Judgment in Addiction Recovery?

 You could put yourself in the hands of others (AA, a therapist, your higher power, etc.).
 However, many are not willing to do this, yet still want recovery.

 For these individuals, recovery is a process of discovery.
 You will need to think about new ways of being and behaving.
 You will try them out, first in imagination, and possibly in practice.
 Like a scientific researcher, you will need to determine which ideas are most promising and need to be tested first.
 If these early ideas are successful, you may not even need to try more!
 The whole process, however, will need to be guided by your own judgment.

 Your self-doubt may be strong, especially if you think you are “out of control.”
-However, you still have capabilities and can still make good decisions (even if you also make some bad ones).
-You are able to identify these words and understand them.
+However, you still have capabilities and can still make good decisions and trust yourself after addiction (even if you also make some bad ones).
+You can identify these words and understand them.
 You have decided to continue reading, which keeps open the possibility you will learn something new and helpful.
 You are searching for information, and you realize you need it.
 Half of solving any problem is recognizing it.
-You are not completely without judgment, resources or capabilities!
+You are not completely without judgment, resources, or capabilities!

 One of the common thinking errors is all-or-none thinking.
 If you have made some less-than-great decisions (and who hasn’t!) then it may seem sensible to conclude that your judgment is completely gone.
 However, your judgment in many (if not most) areas of life is fine.
 Your take this competence for granted, but it is nevertheless real.
 If your judgment is adequate in these areas, you can develop it in other areas also.